jaspreet1388/cst8918-w25-lab12/docs/3-azure-credentials.md

   --parameters az-federated-credential-params/pull-request.json
 ```

-**The third** will be for the GitHub Actions that run on any push or pull request event on the main branch.
-Federated credential will again map to the `reader` service principal with read-only access to the resource group.
+**The third credential** will be for the GitHub Actions that run on any push or pull request event on the main branch.
+This will again map to the `reader` service principal with read-only access to the resource group.

 Create a new file at the path `infra/az-federated-credential-params/branch-main.json` with the following contents.